espeigle36/points-of-dispense/README.md

     - pods_anthrax_minmax2

-- This repository also contains an ArcGIS file geodatabase, which does not need to be run and is only included for reference.
+- This repository also contains an ArcGIS file geodatabase (POD_geodatabase.gdb.zip), which does not need to be run and is only included for reference.
 It also contains two jpeg files, which were created using ArcGIS.